Any clear honey will do, the darker the better.

 - Toasted sesame seeds (optional)

-1 Make the glaze by whisking together the stock, honey, and soy sauce in a bowl and set aside.
+1 Make the glaze and the sauce: Make the glaze by whisking together the stock, honey, and soy sauce in a bowl and set aside.
 Make the sauce by whisking together the stock, soy sauce, honey, rice vinegar, cooking wine or sherry, and the cornstarch in a bowl and set that aside as well.